lysevi/nkvdb/doc/data_format.md

 ![page](images/nkvdb_format.png)

-**.page** file contains measurements in order, which send to write. no sorting, no merging, no compressing.
+The **.page** file contains measurements in order of their writting. no sorting, no merging, no compressing.
 All for fast write speed.

 Before write to page, nkvdb store data to cache.
 Cache is just an array and write speed to it is very fast.